Neck Injury Lawyers in Kansas

 - Repetitive motion strain – Repetitive neck motions from work or other activities can slowly wear down neck joints over time, deteriorating cartilage or resulting in painful bone spurs.

-- Medical conditions – Certain medical conditions such as arthritis and osteoporosis can also lead to neck injuries.
+- Medical conditions – Certain conditions, such as arthritis and osteoporosis, can lead to neck injuries.
 If healthcare providers don’t diagnose these conditions accurately and quickly, patients can suffer painful and unnecessary complications.

 Symptoms of Neck Injuries

 The signs and symptoms of a neck injury can vary based on the type of injury and the part of the neck that’s affected.
 Pain is a common symptom of most neck injuries, but other telltale signs of a neck injury include the following:

 - Pain that radiates from the neck to the head, shoulder, arms, or jaw

 - Persistent or worsening headaches that begin at the base of the skull